 What To Bring To The Exam

-It is essential that you arrive fifteen minutes before the scheduled time for both the knowledge (or oral) and clinical skills test.
+It is essential that you arrive twenty minutes before the scheduled time for both the knowledge (or oral) and clinical skills test.
 If you arrive late while the test is already in session, you will not be allowed to take the exam and you must reapply and pay another fee to reschedule.

 Take two forms of identification: one with a current and clear photo.
 Both must match the information used to register for the exam.
 Acceptable forms of ID are a state-issued driver’s license, military ID, permanent resident card, or a current passport.